Cherreads

 Scars crawled across his face like frozen lightning.
 When he spoke, every word was a blade sliding home.

-"You are not here to be coddled," he said, voice silk over broken glass.
-"You are here to be weaponised.
+"You are not here to be coddled," his voice was like silk over broken glass.
+"You are here to be weaponized.
 Some of you will leave as gods.
 Most of you will leave as cautionary tales.
-A handful," his gaze carved straight through the crowd and pinned Kael to his seat like a butterfly, "will leave as something the world has no myth for yet."
+A handful," his gaze cut through the crowd and fixed on Kael, like pinning a butterfly to a board.
+"A few will leave as something the world has no story for yet."

-Kael smiled, slow, ugly, defiant.
+Kael smiled, slowly.

 Thorne's eyes glittered with something that might be delight.

-"Disappoint me creatively, Mr Draven.
+"Disappoint me creatively, Mr. Draven.
 I collect rare disappointments."

-Thunder cracked as applause.
+Thunder rumbled like applause.

 Finn whistled.
 "He either wants to fight you or fuck you.
 Possibly both.
 My money's on both."

-Kael exhaled through teeth.
+Kael breathed out through his teeth.
 "I need alcohol."

 "Minor.
 Juice box?"